 Ad.Product is catered to helping publishers build innovative ad platforms - and part of that revolves around the ad set-up, creation, and management process - also known as "ad operations" or "ad ops".

-My recent interview with Marc Heller, a community member and ad ops pro in New York City, offers insights as you design your ad platform with ad ops in mind.
+My recent interview with Marc Heller, an ad ops pro in New York City, offers insights as you design your ad platform with ad ops in mind.